$125 off any CGM Plan. Use code WINTER125

 Two halves of a brown coconut against a white backdrop

-The coconut is an extremely versatile fruit, often used to make everything from coconut sugar, to coconut flour, coconut water, coconut vinegar, and even coconut milk.
+Coconut is an extremely versatile fruit.
+It's often used to make everything from coconut sugar to coconut flour, coconut water, coconut vinegar, coconut oil, coconut extract, and shredded coconut flakes.
+It's also often sold as milk products, such as heavy cream of coconut, coconut coffee creamer, coconut milk, and other coconut milk beverages.

 What is Coconut Milk?

-Coconut milk is made from the pulp of coconut flesh and water.
-The traditional method of preparing this creamy milk involves grating or shredding the coconut flesh and slowly combining it with hot water to help dissolve the fat content.
+Coconut milk comes from the pulp of fresh coconut flesh mixed with water.
+The traditional method of preparing the creamy milk involves grating or shredding the mature coconut pulp and slowly combining it with hot water to help dissolve the fat content.

 Let’s explore the different varieties of coconut milk and how they can be added to your diet.